- Understanding the SAP partnership system is necessary to how SAP controls both partners and their customers.

 Indeed, SAP is not a normal or ecosystem.

-This is a certification that is meaningless technically.
-SAP’s blessing or certification does not mean that the adapter between SAP and the other vendor’s application actually does much more than pass a single field between the systems.
-The entire software certification offered by SAP is a formality into which SAP invests the absolute minimal effort.
+SAP’s blessing or certification does not mean that the adapter between SAP and the other vendor’s application does much more than pass a single field between the systems.
+The entire software certification offered by SAP is a formality into which SAP invests minimal effort.

 The vital component of partnership for SAP is to get the partner to sign its partnership agreement.